nexlanglxm/pands-project/README.md

 I got the information regarding different keyword arguments on (seaborn.pydata.org, n.d.), where I found different kinds of outputs such as 'kde' or 'hex'.
 It shows an interesting distribution of the different variables.

+So, the file when run will generate several summary text files, and histograms, which will be saved.
+It will also generate two scatterplots and a seaborn jointplot which will be output onto the system.

 ## References.